 Criteser and Oliver make up for these overloads and deficiencies with carefully calculated supplement ratios: multivitamins, minerals, bicarbonate, carnitine and many others.
 For the first two years, children on the diet get labs and bloodwork every three months, bone density scans once a year.

 "A lot of people will bring their kids in and go, 'We want to do the diet; we want to go all natural," notes Oliver, "and we end up recommending several supplements and medications to counteract the side effects of the diet."

 The diet is difficult for kids and families alike, and it's seldom the only treatment.
-Dr. Joshi only prescribes it if a variety of easier treatment regimens — like anti-seizure medications — don't work.
+Childrens Colorado providers and the keto team feel that the diet should only be prescribed if a variety of easier treatment regimens — like anti-seizure medications — don't work.
 Even with the diet, most kids do it in tandem with meds.